knaidoo29/mistreedoc/website_source/source/index.rst

 ------------

 MiSTree is designed with the intent of being an easy to use minimum spanning tree library.
-MiSTree is free to use, if you do use MiSTree in a publication, please cite the paper **ref**.
+The methods and statistics used in the module are discussed in the[] paper "Beyond two-point statistics: using the Minimum Spanning Tree as a tool for cosmology" which can be found here.

 Dependencies
 ------------

-You will need the following python modules:
+You will need the following python modules as well as:

 * `numpy <http://www.numpy.org/>`_
 * `scipy <https://scipy.org/>`_